putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 Sounds posh right?
 That just means that you can only assign once a value in a variable, scoped at the block level.

-If you already read stuff about `const`, be careful: this is not a way to declare immutable variables.
+If you have already read stuff about `const`, be careful: this is not a way to declare immutable variables.
 Only the assigned reference is immutable, not the value.
 This means that the content of an array or an object declared using `const` can evolve but the re-assignment of the reference is impossible.